Pressure Cooker Red Sauce

 If you have a delicious homemade red sauce on hand, you can make everything from spaghetti and meatballs to eggs in purgatory at a moment’s notice.
 Cooking the sauce in a pressure cooker gives it that rich, slow-cooked flavor in an hour, so you don’t have to spend your entire afternoon watching over the stove to get your Sunday sauce fix.

 2 cloves garlic, diced

 ½ teaspoon fennel seeds

 2 tablespoons tomato paste

 1. Set the pressure cooker to the browning setting and let it preheat for a few minutes.
 Once it’s hot, add the pancetta and cook for a few minutes, stirring occasionally.
 When the pancetta is browned and the fat has rendered out, add the onions, garlic, and salt.
 Let them sauté for a few more minutes, stirring occasionally and adding a little olive oil if the mix is looking too dry.
-Once the onions are soft, add the fennel seeds, chile flakes, and tomato paste and cook for another 3- 5 minutes, until all the flavors have melded together.
+Once the onions are soft, add the fennel seeds, red pepper flakes, and tomato paste and cook for another 3 to 5 minutes, until all the flavors have melded together.

-3. Secure the lid and set the steam valve to “pressure” and set to pressure cook for 45 minutes.
-Carefully open the valve from “pressure” to “steam” (watch out for hot steam), and unlock the top.
-Discard the parmesan rind.
+3. Secure the lid, set the steam valve to pressure, and set to pressure cook for 45 minutes.
+Carefully open the valve from pressure to steam (watch out for hot steam), and unlock the top.
+Discard the Parmesan rind.

 Originally featured in Pressure Cooker Recipes to Satisfy Every Cold-Weather Craving